OliviaBalakos/STA308final/README.md

 #### The coefficent of variation is the standard deviation divided by the mean, which is essentially a representation of how frequent the data is distribited throughout the dataset.

-#### The average percent differences between diesel and regular gas for the four regions showed some variety.
+#### The average percent differences between diesel and regular gas for the four regions show some variety.
+The mean percent increase from regular to diesel gas prices in the South was the highest at around 57%, while the lowest mean percent increase was in the West at approximately 33%.
+The highest standard deviation for percent increase in the prices was in the West at 14%, while the lowest was 3.02% in the Northeast, with a close second in the South at 3.89%.
+The coefficent of variation percent differnece was highest in the West at 42% and the lowest in the Northeast at 5%.